 3 Ways Music Can Help Us Feel More Connected

-A landmark survey from the 1980s showed that lack of social connectedness predicts vulnerability to disease and death, above more well-known risk factors such as smoking, blood pressure, and physical activity.
-Yet, 40 years later it seems that opportunities for social bonding are shrinking not growing.
-What are we still missing?
+A landmark survey from the 1980s showed that lack of social connectedness predicts vulnerability to disease and death, even above more well-known risk factors such as smoking, blood pressure, and physical activity.
+Yet, 45 years later, I find myself still asking: What are we missing?
+Why are we still struggling to connect?

 1. Music is ‘Hormonious’